 THE HISTORY OF GUAM COMMUNITY COLLEGE

 Unique by its mandate, Guam Community College (GCC) was established in 1977 by Public Law 14-77 to serve both secondary and postsecondary student levels.
-GCC is located on a 22-acre site in the central part of the island in the village of Mangilao.
+The main GCC campus is located on a 22-acre site in the central part of the island in the village of Mangilao.
 GCC is the only community college on Guam and its primary service area is the island.
 The College enjoys an excellent reputation for quality career and technical education programs and serves a predominant number of Micronesian and Asian students.
+GCC offers 21 associate degree, or two-year programs, and 18 certificate, or one-year programs.
+GCC also offers a U.S. Department of Labor approved Apprenticeship program in conjunction with over 100 island employers.
+Over 500 apprentices are currently enrolled in the program.
+Additionally, GCC offers the following Adult Education programs: Adult High School, two high school equivalency tests (GED® and HiSet®), English as a Second Language, and Adult Basic Education (Basic Literacy Skills and Family Literacy).